 One of the brother lions returned home with some meat for her, but she told him she would not eat because she was waiting to die and told him the reason.
 The angry brother went to kill the jackal for his terrible behavior.
-The lion did not realize the jackal was in a perfectly transparent crystal cave; he assumed he was floating in the sky.
-He leapt in attack and his body smashed against the crystal; his heart burst into pieces and he fell down dead at the foot of the mountain.
+The lion did not realize the jackal was in a perfectly transparent crystal cave (he assumed he was floating in the sky), so he leapt in attack and his body smashed against the crystal.
+His heart burst into pieces and he fell down dead at the foot of the mountain.
 One by one the Bodhisatta’s other five brothers returned and all died in the same way.

 In the Lifetime of the Buddha

 The barber who did all the hairdressing, braiding, and shaving for the royal family took his son to work with him one day, and the boy fell in love at first sight with one of the palace women.
 As they left, he told his father he must have her or he would die.
 His father and all his friends and other family explained to the foolish son that she was out of his class and he should stop thinking of her.
 But the son grew so depressed he stopped eating and died.